trhgquan/MTH089/README.md

 ## Topics

 ### Final
-- We creatd a Symptoms Extraction, using [ViHealthBERT](https://github.com/trhgquan/DemoVnHealthBERT).
+- We created a Symptoms Extraction application, using [ViHealthBERT](https://github.com/trhgquan/DemoVnHealthBERT).

 ### Homework
-- I created a GitHub Crawler, in which receive a Paper Name and output the GitHub links of that paper's implementation.
+- I created a GitHub Crawler, in which receive a paper name and output that paper's code (from PapersWithCode).

 ### Practice
 - TREC Classification: question type classification, using TREC dataset.
-- ConLL NER: identify and label named-entity in a sentence, using ConLL 2003 dataset.
+- ConLL NER: identify and label named-entity in a sentence, using the ConLL 2003 dataset.

 ## License
 These works are licensed under [The GPL v3.0](LICENSE)